'1917' wins best film and best director at BAFTA awards

 BAFTA boss Amanda Berry had said she was “very disappointed” by the lack of diversity.

-Joaquin Phoenix voted best actor for his critically acclaimed transformation from vulnerable loner into confident villain in “Joker”, addressed the issue head on in his acceptance speech.
+Joaquin Phoenix, voted best actor for his critically acclaimed transformation from vulnerable loner into confident villain in “Joker”, addressed the issue head on in his acceptance speech.

-The industry was sending a “a very clear message to people of color that you’re not welcome here”, he said, adding it “was on us” to dismantle a system of oppression.
+The industry was sending “a very clear message to people of color that you’re not welcome here”, he said, adding it “was on us” to dismantle a system of oppression.

-Award presenter Rebel Wilson drew the biggest laughs and cheers of the evening when, after reading out the all-male best director list, said: “I don’t think I could do what they do, honestly I just don’t have the balls.”
+Award presenter Rebel Wilson drew the biggest laughs and cheers of the evening when, after reading out the all-male best director list, said: “I don’t think I could do what they do, honestly I just don’t have the balls”.

 Actress Scarlett Johansson, who missed out in the leading and supporting actress categories, told Reuters the all-male directing shortlist showed women were being held back and the industry had to be mindful of the issue.